-The latter adds honey and an extra step, but makes the best cookie.
+The latter adds honey and one extra step, but well worth it because it makes the best Easy Peanut Butter Cookies.

 The Homemade Peanut Butter can be made a day or two, or more in advance to speed cookie baking day.

 Add peanut butter, butter, brown sugar, white sugar, egg and vanilla in a stand mixer bowl.

 Beat on low speed about 15 seconds to get the ingredients mixed together.